Loose Wholesale Diamonds: How to buy?

 Posted by Sharif Khan on 9th Nov 2022

 Can you buy loose wholesale diamonds as a first-time buyer?
 The answer is no unless you know a wholesaler.

-If you are shopping for a diamond and looking to maximize your budget, this article will be the best thing you have read as I will try to share the best insights of the industry with you based off my 10+ years of experience.
+If you are shopping for a diamond and want to maximize your budget, read this article carefully.
+I will share the best insights about the diamond industry and how it works based on my two decades of experience.

 This article will cover the following topics:

 - How does the diamond industry work, especially in the e-commerce world?

 - Who are the miners, wholesalers, and retailers?

 - Why does everything work on a markup basis?